My career as a public radio and audio producer includes:

 - commissioned by PRX in both 2013 and 2014 to produce ambitious science-related stories as part of the PRX/STEM project

 - Features aired nationally on programs including Morning Edition, All Things Considered, Weekend Edition, Day to Day, Weekend America, The Story, and Latino USA

-- start-up consulting work on programs including “The Story” with Dick Gordon (APM), and “The State of Things” (NC Public Radio)
+- start-up consulting work on programs including “The Story” with Dick Gordon (APM), “The WUNC Pop-Up Music Club,” and “The State of Things” (North Carolina Public Radio)

 - teaching workshops on “Working with Music in Audio Storytelling” through the Center for Documentary Studies at Duke University